Why Peptide Quality Matters for Research

 Step 2: Documentation Review

-Compare the included COA against what you ordered.
+Compare the included COA against the order placed.
 Verify:

 - Correct peptide name and sequence